Aandri99/redpitaya-knowledgebase/active_learning/Chapter3/6_superposition_doc.rst

 Conclusion
 ------------------------
-Superposition is a powerful tool for analyzing linear circuits.
-Whenever possible, it will be an easier alternative to “standard” calculations.
-Disconnect all but one source, calculate whatever you want to calculate, rinse and repeat for other sources.
-We will explore a practical application of superposition in next course.
+Superposition is a valuable technique for analyzing linear circuits, providing an easier alternative to standard calculations wherever possible.
+To use superposition, we disconnect all but one source and calculate the output, then repeat for the other sources and sum up the results to get the final output.
+In the next course, we will explore a practical application of superposition.

 Written by Luka Pogačnik
+Edited by Andraž Pirc

 This teaching material was created by `Red Pitaya <https://www.redpitaya.com/>`_ & `Zavod 404 <https://404.si/>`_ in the scope of the `Smart4All <https://smart4all.fundingbox.com/>`_ innovation project.